Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 “Many people who have or will get balances forgiven under PSLF will primarily be getting the accumulated interest forgiven — not the principal,” Kiel says.

 “This means you may pay just as much or more over 120 repayments as someone who pays off the full amount of their loans in 10 years.
 This is especially true if you didn’t complete the 120 qualifying repayments consecutively.
 If you have the ability to pay your loans off without PSLF, you absolutely should.”

-You can use the student loan repayment estimator tool on StudentLoan.gov to find out how much you’ll actually save with PSLF before you sign up.
+Use the student loan repayment estimator tool on StudentLoan.gov to find out how much you’ll actually save with PSLF before you sign up.

 6 mistakes to avoid when applying for PSLF

 The Department of Education warns borrowers against making these common mistakes, which could get your application rejected:

 - Missing errors on your ECF.
 Check for missing information and inconsistencies on your form.
 And if you make corrections, make sure the right person is signing it — either you or your employer.

 - Forgetting to consolidate Parent PLUS, FFEL and Perkins Loans.
 These loans aren’t eligible unless you consolidate them with a Direct Consolidation Loan.
 Do it before you start making qualifying repayments to get the most out of PSLF.